Day 1, 16:00, Boston

 Eventually she let her stiffened muscles grow slack in his grip.
 Quinn saw her submission because his hands loosened when she did although they didn't drop from her hips.

-This doesn't mean I'm agreeing with your mentality, this means I'm still exhausted and being stupid for actually trusting your speculation.
+This doesn't mean I'm agreeing with your mentality, this means I'm still exhausted and stupidly trusting your speculation.

-He himself, even after a decent meal, felt drained and knew he needed to catch up on some sleep and let any remaining wounds heal.
+Even after a decent meal, he also felt drained and knew he needed to catch up on some sleep and let any remaining wounds heal.
 The past twelve hours had been, by no means, an easy journey.

 Finish your food.
 I know you need it.
 I'll make sure we're all locked up.